Nerve Care Specialists

 - Acoustic schwannoma: A benign tumor of the acoustic nerve that affects your sense of hearing and balance.

 - Arteriovenous malformation (AVM): A rare condition of the brain or spinal cord in which there is an abnormal connection between arteries and veins, that can result in bleeding into your brain.
-Symptoms include headaches, migraines and seizures.
+Symptoms of this nervous system disorder include headaches, migraines and seizures.
 AVMs are usually diagnosed by a computed tomography (CT) scan or magnetic resonance imaging (MRI).
 Treatment options include surgery, radiation or injecting material into the arteries.

 - Carpal tunnel syndrome: A common disorder caused by compressed, irritated nerves, leading to pain, tingling and numbness in your hand and wrist.